prayank23/bitcoin-only/README.md

-This is the repository for [bitcoin-only.com](https://bitcoin-only.com).
+This is a fork of [bitcoin-only.com](https://bitcoin-only.com).

-[Click Here](https://github.com/bitcoin-only/bitcoin-only/issues/new/choose) to raise an issue (e.g. to request content be added).
+[Click Here](https://github.com/prayank23/bitcoin-only/issues/new/choose) to raise an issue (e.g. to request content be added).

 ![](/assets/images/share.png)